 |12-13 July 2018||Technical tours (TBC)|

 Non-members are entitled to free membership of the SAIMM, up to 30 June 2019, for attending this event

-2) Prepayment is required for all Registration Fees on or before the date of the event.
+2) Prepayment is required for all Registration Fees before the date of the event.

-The conference centre is located at the Avani Victoria Falls Hotel.
-Guests also have the option of staying at the sister Royal Livingstone hotel, which is a few minutes’ walk away.
+The conference centre is located at the Avani Victoria Falls Resort.
+Guests also have the option of staying at the sister Royal Livingstone Hotel, which is a few minutes’ walk away.
 Shuttles also run on demand between the two hotels.